 The teacher will oversee the setting of work and act as the link between home and school in the event of an isolated pupil being away from school (for example, isolating because of a family member).
-Please contact your child's teacher if you have any queries around learning in the first instance and our school office if you have any queries about accessing our remote learning or absence from live lessons.
+Please contact your child's teacher if you have any queries in the first instance.